richwellman/richwellman.github.io/_posts/2023-10-17-posts-testing.markdown

 # AI is bunk

-The moder craze over generative AI is kind of crazy.
-It is little more than the magic 8 ball that gives you seeming magical answers to your question
+The modern craze over generative AI is kind of crazy.
+It is little more than the magic 8 ball that gives you seemingly magical answers to your questions

 - causal inference
 - machine learning